milvus-io/community/blog/en/2022-06-20-Zhentu-the-Photo-Fraud-Detector-Based-on-Milvus.md

 ---
 id: 2022-06-20-Zhentu-the-Photo-Fraud-Detector-Based-on-Milvus.md
-title: Zhentu: the Photo Fraud Detector Based on Milvus
+title: Zhentu - the Photo Fraud Detector Based on Milvus
 author: Yan Shi, Minwei Tang
 date: 2022-06-20
 desc: How is Zhentu's detection system built with Milvus as its vector search engine?